LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 #### Key Parameters:

 -   **`-m venv`**: Uses the `venv` module to create a new virtual environment.
 -   **`myvenv`**: Specifies the name of the directory to store the virtual environment.
-You can replace `myvenv` with any directory name of your choice.

-This command will create a new directory called `myvenv` containing the Python interpreter, standard library, and other resources, allowing you to manage dependencies separately from the global Python environment.
+This command will create a new directory called `myvenv` containing the Python interpreter, standard library, and other resources, allowing us to manage dependencies separately from the global Python environment.
 ![enter image description here](http://127.0.0.1/assets/lab6-5.png)

 ### [5] Activate the virtual environment